melezhik/sparrow/README.md

 Sparrow project is a container for swat test suites and applications.

-Sparrow project allow to run swat tests against different applications.
+Sparrow project is where one run swat tests against different applications.

     sparrow project foo create